gitter-badger/Buyan/README.md

 hopefuly pouchdb backed blockchain mining in browser over webrtc should seal the deal with this repo

 btw. workflow for this is
+`lein cljsbuild auto app` from app directory
+this will run docker
+docker run -it -p 8000:8000 peerjs  peerjs --port 8000 --key peerjs
-`lein cljsbuild auto app` from app directory and `gulp watch` from parent dir with chrome devtools(workspaces, source maps)
+and `gulp watch` from parent dir with chrome devtools(workspaces, source maps)
 doc that will be up to date from time to time are here http://blog.nikola.link/buyan.html